The Smiley Company

 SmileyWorld Limited, trading as The Smiley Company, is a brand licensing company based in London, United Kingdom.
 It claims to hold the rights to the smiley face in over 100 countries.
-The company creates products including textiles, puzzles, party goods, stationery, automobile accessories, and toys for licensed brand partners and retailers.
+The company licenses products including textiles, puzzles, party goods, stationery, automobile accessories, and toys for licensed brand partners and retailers.
+Its main licensing markets are fashion and beauty in recent years, having collaborated with numerous fashion houses and brands.